Senwes/senwes.github.io/topics/development-process.md

 body_class: process
 ---

 Even before you tackle an issue, make sure to have the BVP (from the user), the Functional Spec (from the Business Analyst) and Technical Spec (from the Development Team).
-See [Project Documentation](project-documentation)
+See [Project Documentation](project-documentation).

 Understand your part in the project.